 Yellow (cautionary) zone: This is considered to be a cautionary zone.
-For some students, spending time in the Yellow Zone is not a problem as long as Milestone progress does not slip into the Red Zone.
+For some students, spending time in the Yellow Zone is not a problem as long as milestone progress does not slip into the Red Zone.
 This is especially true if performance is otherwise high (e.g., coursework is strong, the student has multiple research projects, the work has resulted in conference presentations and journal submissions), or if the student experienced a temporary research or personal setback that stalled progress.
 For other students, time in the Yellow Zone may be viewed with a high degree of concern by faculty.
-This is especially true when the outer range of the Yellow Zone is approaching without a successful Milestone event in sight, or when slow progress toward the degree is coupled with other signs of lackluster performance.
+This is especially true when the outer range of the Yellow Zone is approaching without a successful milestone event in sight, or when slow progress toward the degree is coupled with other signs of lackluster performance.
 There are multiple factors that may place a student in this less optimal position.
 These include unanticipated research setbacks, a nonproductive student-advisor relationship, personal setbacks caused by physical or mental health problems, a low degree of enthusiasm about the academic research track, or a sense of isolation from the departmental faculty and graduate student peers.
 Regardless of the cause, it is imperative that students and faculty work together to identify the cause(s) behind a problematic level of performance and develop a plan for positive change.
 Students should not wait for faculty to determine that a problem exists - instead, if they are concerned about their progress they should confer with a relevant individual (Key Individuals Involved in Graduate Training) to address relevant issues or concerns (Raising and Resolving Issues and Concerns).
+Students in the yellow zone will receive a formal warning letter from the Director of Graduate Studies indicating the steps (and required dates of successful completion of those steps) that need to be taken to avoid being placed on University Academic Probation and eventual dismissal from the student's doctoral training program.

-Red (danger) zone: Students who reach the Red Zone will be placed on Provisional Status.
-Entry into Provisional Status will trigger a formal letter outlining the performance criteria that need to be met (including dates for successful completion) to avoid even more formal actions, such as progression to University Probation or termination from the student's doctoral training program.
+Red (danger) zone: Students who reach the Red Zone will automatically be placed on Provisional Status.
+They may also be placed on University Academic Probation and will receive a formal letter outlining the steps that must be taken to avoid dismissal from the student's doctoral training program.